pratikdaga12/trend_and_price_prediction_for_BSE_SENSEX/README.md

-# trend and price prediction for bse sensex
+# Trend and Price prediction for bse sensex
-this is a masters project completed by my Team & I the project is based on markov chain and geometric brownian motion initially we get a knowledge of what is markov chain and order of markov chain then we calculate the frequency matrix and tpm for first order and second order
+This is a masters project completed by My Team & I the project is based on markov chain and geometric brownian motion initially we get a knowledge of what is markov chain and order of markov chain then we calculate the frequency matrix and tpm for first order and second order